 - Ankylosing Spondylitis

-When a patient undergoes physiotherapy their overall physical and cardiovascular health improves which can be extremely beneficial for pre-operative care.
-In regards to joint physiotherapy, the range of motion in the joints is greatly improved prior to surgery.
-When this type of care is implemented prior to surgery, the outcome and post-operative success is that much greater.
+When a patient undergoes physiotherapy, their overall physical and cardiovascular health improves, which can be extremely beneficial for pre-operative care.
+In regards to joint physiotherapy, the range of motion in the joints is greatly improved before surgery.
+When this type of care is implemented prior to surgery, the outcome and post-operative success are that much greater.
 Physio treatments of orthopedic conditions can include the following:

-- An ultrasound therapy is an electrical machine that transmits waves to the affected area that is meant to promote circulation, reduce pain as well as a regenerative approach.
+- Ultrasound therapy is an electrical machine that transmits waves to the affected area that is meant to promote circulation, reduce pain as well as a regenerative approach.
 This method has been proven to be effective for soft tissue injuries.

 - Neuromuscular stimulation is an electrical machine with variable currents which is applied using electrodes to strengthen very weak muscles.
 This therapy has been proven to be useful following knee surgery to strengthen the muscles that support the knee.

 - A dry-needling approach is a western medicine approach which involves the insertion of needles into the muscles.
 This approach changes the way your body reacts to pain by helping the body heal trigger points.
 Electrical and biochemical changes are associated with this technique and ultimately assist in the healing process.

 - Acupuncture is the insertion of fine needles that can treat multiple conditions.
 This therapy helps to reduce pain and normalize movement.